Rita1791/Elephant-TP53-Hotspot-Mapping/notebooks/README.md

 # 🧬 Research Notebooks

-This directory contains computational notebooks supporting the comparative TP53 research workflow and the development of the EleProtect analytical framework.
+This directory contains computational notebooks supporting the comparative TP53 research workflow and the development of exploratory computational frameworks associated with the Elephant TP53 Hotspot Mapping project.

-The notebooks are organized to separate:
+The notebooks are organized according to their scientific purpose rather than as independent software applications.

-- 🔬 Comparative sequence analysis
-- 🧬 TP53 feature analysis
-- 🤖 Computational prioritization
-- 🧠 Exploratory deep-learning architecture

 ---